Don’t surrender your loneliness

 Let it cut more deep.

 My need of God

-But I do wonder how Hafiz can encourage us to work with our edge, to lean into what’s difficult, and to let it do its work.
-David Whyte speaks of another form of Hafiz’ ‘fermenting and seasoning’ in his long poem ‘Faces at Braga‘, where he speaks of the faces in carved statues in an old Nepali monastery. “… If only our own faces / would allow the invisible carver’s hand / to bring the deep grain of love to the surface.”
+But I do wonder about this encouragement to work with our edge, to lean into what’s difficult, and to let it do its work.
+David Whyte speaks of another form of the ‘fermenting and seasoning’ in his long poem ‘Faces at Braga‘, where he speaks of the faces in carved statues in an old Nepali monastery. “… If only our own faces / would allow the invisible carver’s hand / to bring the deep grain of love to the surface.”

 So here goes, with soft eyes and tender voice, and the immediate awareness I need something larger than just me to entrust myself to.

 PS for connection with others, join our free Daily Meditations on weekdays at 10:30am or 7pm!